My Dog Killed a Groundhog: 10 Tips on What to Do Next

 8. Establish Whether You Have an Infestation

-Once your dog is back to being healthy, you can examine where it found the groundhog in the first place.
+Once your dog is back to being healthy, you can examine where they found the groundhog in the first place.
 Groundhogs are very common throughout the US, and if you’re out on a walk and your dog just got lucky, it’s unlikely to be a frequent problem.

 9. Set Up a Groundhog Deterrent